 Located near Loomis, Palmer Lake Campground is near a 2,100-acre lake surrounded by orchards and mountainous terrain.
 It is a popular site for non-motorized boating.
-Site has seven campsites, vault toilet, and hand boat launch.
+The site has seven campsites, vault toilet, and hand boat launch.
 Visit our Flickr page for photos.

 Directions: From Loomis, travel north on Loomis-Oroville Road for 8.5 miles to site.
 Get directions.

 Located in northern Okanogan County, Chopaka Lake Campground is a popular fly-fishing site.
 Washington Department of Fish and Wildlife lists this high-altitude fishing lake as a Quality Fisheries lake where the fish are managed by quality, not quantity.
 Visit our Flickr page for photos.

 Directions: From Loomis, take 2nd Street to Loomis-Oroville Road.
 Follow Loomis-Oroville Road to Toats Coulee Road.
 The site is on right.
 Get directions.